 We all know life insurance is crucial if you have family members who are financially dependent on you, however as you get older, your loved ones may have become more independent and are no longer reliant on your income.
 You may have now cleared your mortgage and your children may have since left the home to start their own families.

-With a whole-of-life insurance policy, the clue is in the name.
+With a whole life insurance policy, the clue is in the name.
 As we all (unfortunately) die one day, this policy is ongoing so it will pay out a lump sum whenever that day comes.

-TOP TIP: Whole-of-life insurance is also known as life assurance by many insurers.
+TOP TIP: Whole life insurance is also known as life assurance by many insurers.

 Naturally, these policies are typically more expensive than term insurance policies since as long as you keep paying your premiums, the insurer will always have to pay out, whereas you may outlive a term insurance policy.